 \section{Conclusion}

-We introduced MaxPoolBERT, a lightweight yet effective refinement of BERT’s classification pipeline that improves the representational quality of the \texttt{[CLS]} token.
+We introduced MaxPoolBERT, a lightweight yet effective refinement of BERT’s classification pipeline that improves the representational quality of the \texttt{[CLS]} token for the BERT base model.
 Our method leverages max-pooling across layers and tokens, and introduces a multi-head attention layer that allows the \texttt{[CLS]} token to re-aggregate contextual information before classification.
 These modifications require no changes to pre-training and add minimal overhead to fine-tuning.

-Empirical results on the GLUE benchmark demonstrate that MaxPoolBERT outperforms standard BERT-base across most tasks, with especially strong improvements in low-resource settings.
+Empirical results on the GLUE benchmark demonstrate that MaxPoolBERT outperforms standard BERT base across most tasks, with especially strong improvements in low-resource settings.
 This suggests that BERT’s native use of the final-layer \texttt{[CLS]} embedding underutilizes available information and that small architectural additions can enhance generalization without sacrificing efficiency.